RetryR1v2/mms-saltyblock/README.md

 - it now Blocks talking if you are dead
 - 1.1.4 Added SaltyCircle + 3D Text
 - 1.1.5 Added Ignore Admins
+- 1.1.6 You Can Now Choose Betweend Screen FX or Picture Mode to Block the Screen
+- Or you can Disable Screen Effect at All Config.BlockScreen = false Config.UsePicture = false

 # installation